obsidiansystems/ledger-app-tezos/README.md

 happen, and manually verify that it displays the key you expect to bake for.

 The Wallet App does not require such extra steps, and so these extra protections are more appropriate for keys used for transaction than they are for keys used for baking.
-If you do use these features, we recommend your tez be stored in the passphrase-protected and deniable account, and that you delegate them to a baking account.
+If you do use these features, one technique is that your tez be stored in the passphrase-protected and deniable account, and that you delegate them to a baking account.
 This way, the baking account won't actually store the vast majority of the tez.

 ### Ledger firmware update